-MATERIALS and METHODS A 3-year corn cropping footprint was constructed from the 2013-2015 CDL time series (as posted on CropScape); a "clump and sieve" model was developed to constrain and partially correct remotely-sensed crop recognition errors while retaining fields as small as 3 acres (DeFauw et al. 2012).
-One set of planting date probability maps was derived from 30-year climate data ("moving window" by target year) using 60 stations within the state and 270 surrounding stations.
+MATERIALS and METHODS A 4-year corn cropping footprint was constructed from the 2013-2016 CDL time series (as posted on CropScape); a "clump and sieve" model constrained and partially correct remotely-sensed crop recognition errors while retaining fields as small as 3 acres (DeFauw et al. 2012).
+One set of planting date probability maps was derived from 30-year climate data ("moving window" by target year) using 60 in-state stations and 270 surrounding stations.
 PRISM (Parameter-elevation Relationships on Independent Slopes Model) climate data were used to construct the other map set.
-Day of the year (DOY) for the last time the temperature was at or below a specified threshold between January and July were compiled from the 30-year dataset at each station or PRISM-grid unit.
+Day of the year (DOY) data for the last time the temperature was at or below a specified threshold between January and July were compiled from the 30-year dataset at each station or PRISM-grid unit.
 An inverse probability distribution was used to calculate the dates for a specific risk level.
+The growing degree day accumulation map was based on corn exhibiting physiological maturity at 2700 growing degree units (GDUs).